How to develop a data driven culture?

 What is a data-driven company?

 A data-driven company is a data-driven structure.
-This means that it uses data as a lever to make informed decisions to drive its business, to improve performance and create value.
+This means that it uses data as a lever for making informed decisions to drive its business, with a view to improving performance and creating value.

 Aware of this, companies must start a data transformation process in order to become data-driven structures to continue to exist in an increasingly complex environment.
-A study conducted by Deloitte in 2019, shows that out of the panel of companies willing to become data driven, only 32% succeed.
+A study conducted by Deloitte in 2019, shows that of the panel of companies wishing to become data-driven, only 32% succeed.

 This transformation of companies is not simple.
 Before being a technological issue, it implies first and foremost a challenge in terms of culture, processes and above all people.
 To create a data-driven culture, companies must take action.